mbcrump/mbcrump-blog/_posts/2017-10-04-azure-tips-and-tricks28.md

 ---
 layout: post
-title: "Azure Tips and Tricks Part 28 - Configure a Backup for you Azure App Service and Database"
+title: "Azure Tips and Tricks Part 28 - Configure a Backup for your Azure App Service and Database"
-excerpt: "Learn how to configure a Backup for you Azure App Service and Database"
+excerpt: "Learn how to configure a Backup for your Azure App Service and Database"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 share: true
 comments: true